collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * When we make a change to the code in a GitHub repo, the code in the local clone does not automatically update with the change, and vice versa.
 * We can push and pull the changes between the GitHub repo and our local development environment to keep them in sync, using the remote repo name "origin" in our command line
 * Meanwhile, other users can work on the code on their computer and push the changes back to GitHub

-* Ocasionally one of you will submit a request for your changes to be merged into the GitHub repos.
-If two people have made different changes to the same part of the code, Git will tell you there is a conflict and one version of the change will need to be chosen
+* Ocasionally one of us will submit a request for ous changes to be merged into the GitHub repo we are working on.
+* If two people have made different changes to the same part of the code, Git will tell us there is a conflict and one version of the change will need to be chosen

 </td></tr>

 <!--
-Git is installed in our local development environment and we use it by tying commands in the command line.

-* I work in my home directory, which you can see from the command prompt.
-* When I stage any changes I make, Git will record the changes to the files
+* When I stage any changes I make, Git will record the changes to the files -->

-* Our changes are all merged into the GitHub repo we are working on
-* Git will tell us if there is a conflict.
--->

 <tr><td width="30%">